z3r0c10wn/wazuh-documentation/source/docker/wazuh-container.rst

       $ git clone https://github.com/wazuh/wazuh-docker.git -b 3.9.5_7.2.1 --single-branch

 #.
-Start Wazuh, Elastic Stack and Nginx using `docker-compose`.
+Start Wazuh, Elastic Stack and NGINX using `docker-compose`.
 From the directory where you have the ``docker-compose.yml`` file:

   a) Foreground::